-A wealth of experiential learning opportunities awaits Bridgewater students – from undergraduate research, where 1,800 studies annually undertake independent research projects, to study abroad, where students can find an experience that fits their lives from one- to three-week study tours led by our faculty to semester- or year-long stays at one of our nearly 50 partner universities, to paid internships, which, thanks to funding from the Bridgewater State University Foundation, enable students to enhance their skills and qualifications for future jobs.
+A wealth of experiential learning opportunities awaits Bridgewater students.
+Approximately 1,700 students annually undertake independent research projects in the university’s undergraduate research programming.
+Meanwhile, study abroad, offers students the opportunity to fine an experience that fits their lives from one- to three-week study tours led by our faculty to semester- or year-long stays at one of our nearly 50 partner universities.
+Paid internships, thanks to funding from the Bridgewater State University Foundation, enable students to enhance their skills and qualifications for future jobs.

 Student support to enable academic and social success is a hallmark of a Bridgewater education.
 Active members of the military and veterans can find services tailored to meet their needs at the Military and Veteran Student Services Center, while the Pride Center offers a wide range of activities and support to the GLBT and allies community.
 The Center for Multicultural Affairs works to create a community that appreciates the history, culture and traditions of underrepresented students and fosters cross-divisional collaborations that assist with student retention.